oif2003/Mintty-for-Julia/README.md

 ## How it Works:
 mintty4julia.exe is an Autohotkey v2 binary renamed so that it starts mintty4julia.ahk automatically.
 If you have doubts you can download AutoHotkey version 2.0-a108-a2fa0498 from https://www.autohotkey.com/.
-Be sure to run it with the 64bit version.
+Be sure to run the script with the 64bit version.

 This script hides the extra Mintty window that is spawned when Julia is started via the command line with:
 "mintty %PATH_OF_JULIA%\julia.exe"